Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Do I Care for a Dog with Paw Pad Yeast Infections?

 • Topical therapy.
-This typically involves using a medicated shampoo which contains an antifungal such as Malaseb® or Miconahex+Triz®.
-Follow your vet’s directions but generally this should be lathered between the toes and left on for 10 minutes before rinsing and drying the paws.
+This typically involves using a medicated shampoo that contains an antifungal such as Malaseb® or Miconahex+Triz®.
+Follow your vet’s directions but generally, this should be lathered between the toes and left on for 10 minutes before rinsing and drying the paws.

 • Environmental control.
 If your dog has been diagnosed with specific allergies or you are aware of a trigger then try and avoid it as much as possible.
 Try to keep your dog out of long grass and if your dog does swim, do your best to thoroughly dry the paws afterward.
 These measures are not necessary for life but are certainly useful while trying to clear an active infection.